 Therefore, it’s important than when you’re trying to motivate yourself or others, you try to create equal fairness across the board.
 This will motivate people because they’ll know that the effort they put in will bear the fruits of their labor.

 Now that we understand what the equity theory of motivation is and how it works, the next logical step is to understand how to use it to your advantage.
 Remember that while the equity theory of motivation was originally geared towards business, it can also be used for your personal life.
-Regardless, the approach is the same, which is to identify the inputs and desired outputs, and then figure out what references people are using to gauge their fairness.
+Regardless, the approach is to identify the inputs and desired outputs, and figure out what references people are using to gauge fairness.

 The Equity Theory of Motivation in Business